ucdavisdatalab/workshop_python_basics/chapters/02_scipy-basics.md

 If you are working in python for data analysis, data science, machine learning, etc. you will run into numpy arrays.

-WHEN TO INTRODUCE FUNCTION VS METHOD VS ATTRIBUTE/PROPERTY/DESCIPTOR?
-WHEN TO USE PRINT VS JUST VARIABLE NAME?

 There are several ways to create an ndarray.
 In this case we will use a list (built-in python object) of numbers as the input for our array creation:
 ```{code-cell}